A school counselor speaking with a student in a library.

 * Please note that a maximum of 9 credits can be transferred into the program.
 Please review the full graduate transfer credit policy in the College catalog.

-The curriculum is designed to conform to standards set by the Council for the Accreditation of Counseling and Related Education Programs (CACREP). and, for students in the School Counseling specialty, the Maryland State Department of Education (MSDE).
+The curriculum is designed to conform to standards set by the Council for the Accreditation of Counseling and Related Education Programs (CACREP) and, for students in the school counseling track, the Maryland State Department of Education (MSDE).

 Upon completion of the Hood College Master of Science in Counseling program, graduates will be able to: